bhauman/rebel-readline/rebel-readline/README.md

 * Ctrl-X_Ctrl-A => Show apropos for word at point
 * Ctrl-X_Ctrl-E => Inline eval for SEXP before the point

-The built in keybindings that are currently in use can be seen in the Jline source code [here](https://github.com/jline/jline3/blob/52d2c894ac8966a84313018302afa1521ea6fec4/reader/src/main/java/org/jline/reader/impl/LineReaderImpl.java#L5075-L5154)
+The built-in keybindings that are currently in use can be seen in the Jline source code [here](https://github.com/jline/jline3/blob/52d2c894ac8966a84313018302afa1521ea6fec4/reader/src/main/java/org/jline/reader/impl/LineReaderImpl.java#L5075-L5154)

+** I have not yet verified how all of the built-in jline commands behave against Clojure code **

+I will porbably initially remove poorly behaving commands and focus on adding Clojure specific commands back as the get properly implemented.
+However, paredit functionality is going to take precendence to reimplementing the built-in commands above.

 ## License